kiwix/kiwix-js/README.md

 ## Usage

+Install "Kiwix JS" form your browser's add-on store, or you can get it from http://download.kiwix.org/release/browsers/.

-It uses ZIM files that you can download from https://download.kiwix.org/zim/
+Additionally, the app requires ZIM archives that you can download from https://download.kiwix.org/zim/ or https://wiki.kiwix.org/wiki/Content_in_all_languages.

-You have to download them separately, store them in your filesystem, and manually select them after starting the application.
+You have to download these separately, store them in your filesystem, and manually select them after starting the application (or you can drag-and-drop one into the app).

-It is unfortunately not technically possible to "remember" the selected ZIM file and open it automatically (the browsers refuse that for security reasons).
+It is unfortunately not yet technically possible to "remember" the selected ZIM file and open it automatically (browsers do not allow that for security reasons).
+There are
+[versions of this app](https://www.kiwix.org/en/download/) that use frameworks like Electron, UWP or NWJS which have this capability.

 ## Some technical details

 Technically, after reading an article from a ZIM file, there is a need to "inject" the dependencies (images, css, etc).
-For compatibility reasons, there are several ways to do it :
+For compatibility reasons, there are several ways to do it:

 - the "jQuery" mode parses the DOM to find the HTML tags of these dependencies and modifies them to put the Base64 content in it.
 It is compatible with any browser.
 It works well on Mediawiki-based content but can miss some dependencies on some contents
 - the "ServiceWorker" mode uses a Service Worker to catch any HTTP request the page would send and reply with content read from the ZIM file.
 It is a generic and much cleaner way than jQuery mode, but it does not work on all browsers.
 And ServiceWorkers are currently disabled by Mozilla in Firefox extensions.